WillDosSantos/wills-portfolio/posts/avalanche-summit-ba.md

 ### Final Impact

 The Avalanche Summit Buenos Aires 2024 experience was both professionally rewarding and personally fulfilling.
-The recognition from Emin Gun Sirer validated our design approach, while the camera work provided valuable documentation of Hypha's presence in the broader Avalanche ecosystem.
+The recognition from Emin Gün Sirer validated our design approach, while the camera work provided valuable documentation of Hypha's presence in the broader Avalanche ecosystem.
 This project demonstrated our ability to represent the company effectively on an international stage while maintaining high standards for both design and documentation.